ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 # vRealize Log Insight
 {: #opsmgmt-vrli}

-The vRealize Log Insight (vRLI) environment consists of four virtual machines (VMs) with an integrated Load Balancer.
+The vRealize® Log Insight™ (vRLI) environment consists of four virtual machines (VMs) with an integrated Load Balancer.

 This pattern supports:
 * 30,000 VMs
 * 75 Gbs log ingestion per day
 * 5,000 events per second

-vRealize Log Insight (vRLI) enables real-time logging for components in the {{site.data.keyword.vmwaresolutions_full}} environment.
+vRLI enables real-time logging for components in the {{site.data.keyword.vmwaresolutions_full}} environment.
 The design deploys a vRLI cluster that consists of four nodes in each instance.
 This configuration provides continued availability and increased log ingestion rates.

 ![Log Insights networking diagram](../../images/opsmgmt-vrlinw.svg "Log Insights networking diagram"){: caption="Figure 1.
 Log Insights networking" caption-side="bottom"}

 In this design, each location has an independent vRLI cluster that is deployed on the management cluster.
 The vRLI cluster is deployed on the tooling subnet by using {{site.data.keyword.cloud_notm}} Portable IP addresses.
-This facilitates communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space.
-The components include: vSphere hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
-A vRLI cluster contains a Primary Node and at least two Worker Nodes with an Integrated Load Balancer.
+The deployment facilitates communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space.
+The components include vSphere® hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
+A vRLI cluster contains a primary node and at least two worker nodes with an Integrated Load Balancer.

-* Primary Node - Required initial node in the Cluster.
-The Primary Node is responsible for queries and log ingestion.
-The Primary Node web UI is the single pane of glass for that vRealize Log Insight Cluster.
-All queries against data are directed against the primary, which in turn distributes the workload to the Workers.
+* Primary Node - required initial node in the Cluster.
+The primary node is responsible for queries and log ingestion.
+The primary node web UI is the single pane of glass for that vRealize Log Insight Cluster.
+All queries against data are directed against the primary, which in turn distributes the workload to the workers.
-* Worker Node - three nodes minimum are required to form a cluster with the ability to add more Workers for scale-out.
-A Worker Node ingests logs and stores logs locally.
+* Worker Node - three nodes minimum are required to form a cluster with the ability to add more workers for scale-out.
+A worker node ingests logs and stores logs locally.
-* Integrated Load Balancer - This provides high availability by using proprietary load-balancing configuration (no external load balancer required).
+* Integrated Load Balancer - provides high availability by using proprietary load-balancing configuration (no external load balancer required).
-* Log Insight Forwarder – This is deployed to receive logs from the NSX overlay components.
-Additionally, it can be leveraged by a client if they want to send logs from compute VMs.
-The Log Insight Forwarder is a single vRealize Log Insight Primary Node that is used as a remote syslog aggregator to forward alerts to the vRLI cluster.
+* Log Insight Forwarder – deployed to receive logs from the NSX overlay components.
+Additionally, it can be used by a client if they want to send logs from compute VMs.
+The Log Insight Forwarder is a single vRealize Log Insight primary node that is used as a remote syslog aggregator to forward alerts to the vRLI cluster.
 As the VXLAN-backed addresses are outside of the BYOIP address space, NAT rules must be implemented on the NSX ESG.

 The following sizes are available and the appropriate one is selected:
 * Small – 2,000 events per second